aduffy70/Crepidomanes_GBS_manuscript/Crepidomanes_GBS_manuscript.md

 ## Investigating genetic variation in _C. intricatum_

-To explore genetic variation in _C. intricatum_, gametophyte samples assigned as _C.intricatum_ and gametophytes assigned as _C. intricatum_ or Unknown were further analyzed separately.
+To explore genetic variation in _C. intricatum_, gametophyte samples assigned as _C. intricatum_ and gametophytes assigned as _C. intricatum_ or Unknown were further analyzed separately.
 Nine samples with low read counts (fewer than 1 million cleaned and quality filtered reads) were removed from the analysis to reduce the level of missing data and risk of mis-called genotypes due to missing alleles.

 To determine if the genetic signal from _V. boschiana_ and _D. petersii_ in the potentially mixed Unknown samples could be removed bioinformatically, allowing the _C. intricatum_ genetic signal to be analyzed, loci were identified as "_Crepidomanes_ loci" or "Non-_Crepidomanes_ loci" based on whether they were present in any sample assigned as _D. petersii_ or _V. boschiana_.
 We hypothesized that removing these non-_Crepidomanes_ loci from a sample with mixed genetic signal would remove loci specific to _D. petersii_ or _V. boschiana_ as well as loci shared between those species and _C. intricatum_, leaving mostly loci unique to _C. intricatum_.
 Four _C. intricatum_ subsets of the data were generated from the base dataset, with and without Unknown samples, and with and without non-_Crepidomanes_ loci, each using a minimum sample coverage cutoff of 50% (Table 3).
 Patterns of genetic variation were analyzed using Structure, neighbor-joining Euclidean distance trees, and minimum spanning networks.
 Isolation by distance was tested using Mantel tests and Pearson's product-moment correlation with adagenet in R, and genetic distances were compared at different geographic scales and between glaciated and non-glaciated sites.